 - In this new folder, create a file called "database_info.php".

 - The full path to this new file is:

-- The file includes the following (fill in your true values within the quotes):
+- Make sure to change username to your Shell user.
+The file includes the following (fill in your true values within the quotes):

 <?php $database_server = "mysql.example.com"; $database_name = "databasename"; $database_user = "username"; $database_pw = "password"; ?>